mongodb/specifications/source/retryable-writes/retryable-writes.rst

   }

 When retrying a write command, drivers MUST resend the command with the same transaction ID.
-Drivers MAY resend the original wire protocol message (see:
+Drivers MUST NOT resend the original wire protocol message if doing so would violate rules for `gossipping the cluster time`_ (see:
 `Can drivers resend the same wire protocol message on retry attempts?`_).

+.. _gossipping the cluster time: ../sessions/driver-sessions.rst#gossipping-the-cluster-time

 In the case of a multi-statement write operation split across multiple write commands, a failed retry attempt will also interrupt execution of any additional